 Please see the sections entitled "Proposal No. 1-The Business Combination Proposal," "Proposal No. 2-The Charter Amendment Proposal," "Proposal No. 3-The Nasdaq Proposal," "Proposal No. 4-The Director Election Proposal," "Proposal No. 5-The Equity Incentive Plan Proposal," and "Proposal No. 6-The Adjournment Proposal."
-Consummation of the Business Combination is conditioned upon Proposal Nos.
-1, 2 (including each of the sub-proposals), 3, 4, 5 and 6 having been approved and adopted by the requisite affirmative vote of the stockholders.
+Consummation of the Business Combination is conditioned upon the Proposals having been approved and adopted by the requisite affirmative vote of the stockholders.